 Most patients wear their trays 10–15 minutes per day as part of their daily routine.

-Minimally Invasive Periodontal Care
+Preventive And Minimally Invasive Periodontal Care

 At Firouzian Dentistry, we specialize in minimally invasive, whole-health dental solutions.
 We use advanced diagnostics and treatments—like Perio Protect—to help you avoid painful surgery and preserve your natural teeth for life.